MicrosoftDocs/memdocs/memdocs/intune/fundamentals/frontline-worker-overview.md

 > [!NOTE]
 > For Android device administrator (DA), Google is deprecating and reducing features.
 It's recommended that you move to Android Enterprise or AOSP.

-### Step 2 - Shared device or user associated device
+### Step 2 - Shared device or user associated device (Android)

 The next decision is to determine if the devices are shared with many users or assigned to a single user.
 This decision depends on your business needs and the end user requirements.
 It also impacts how these devices are enrolled and managed with Intune.

 - **Shared device**

   With shared devices, a user gets the device, completes their tasks, and gives the device to another user.
-Then, the process repeats.

   When using shared devices: